dward2/BME547/Lectures/databases.md

 Storing things in a program is a complicated proposition when you have large amounts of data or complicated data structures.

-Based on what we know about Python, how would we save information in our program and have it accessible for later use if we need to restart the program?
+Based on what we know about Python to-date, how would we save information in our program and have it accessible for later use if we need to restart the program?

 The simplest approach would be to have a list in memory, and then save that